Coronavirus Information and Update

 All fields marked with asterisk (*) are required.

 (1) Statement of Interest: In 500 words or fewer, explain your objective in pursuing an Animal Law LLM degree.
 Please be thoughtful in your explanation as to why you believe this degree will be valuable and comment on your long-term professional goals.

 (2) Resume or Curriculum Vitae: Include all colleges, universities, graduate, and professional schools attended.
 Also include all academic and pertinent professional experience, as well as relevant honors, achievements, awards, etc. Please limit the document to 5 pages.

 (3) Transcripts: Please attach, as a combined document, a scan of all post-secondary transcripts.
 Note that all admitted applicants will be required to submit an official transcript for the degree that qualifies them to apply to practice as a lawyer or judge in their home country (JD if in the U.S., otherwise LLB or the equivalent).
 All transcripts must be in English.

-(4) Writing Sample: A scholarly paper, legal memo, or brief of approximately 15–20 pages that best demonstrates the applicant's ability to organize, reason, and communicate.
-The sample need not be on animal law but should demonstrate the applicant's critical thinking, analytical writing, and research skills.
+(4) Writing Sample: A scholarly paper, legal memo, or brief of up to 20 pages that best demonstrates the applicant’s ability to organize, reason, and communicate.
+The sample need not be on animal law but should demonstrate the applicant’s critical thinking, analytical writing, and research skills.

 (6) Additional Considerations (optional): If you wish to discuss any special factors that the Admissions Committee should consider in evaluating your application, please include this document as an attachment with your emailed materials.